Your Trusted Partner for P&C Insurance Software

 AI-driven claims automation and predictive analytics underwriting tools are powerful, but they come with risk.
 U.S. regulators, including NAIC (National Association of Insurance Commissioners) and NYDFS (New York Department of Financial Services) are scrutinizing AI for disparate impact, bias, and explainability.

+By codifying these controls, insurers can scale automation while meeting both fair-lending and anti-discrimination expectations across jurisdictions.
 Without a strategy for AI governance, insurers may inadvertently deploy models that violate anti-discrimination laws or lack transparency.
-Strategic planning ensures these technologies are both effective and compliant, building trust with regulators and policyholders alike.

 10. Tech Debt in the U.S. Market Is Expensive to Maintain